786raees/django-graphql-crud-app/README.md

 # Django GraphQL CRUD App

 This project is a Django-based application that implements a CRUD (Create, Read, Update, Delete) functionality for managing todos using GraphQL.
-It provides an interface for creating, retrieving, updating, and deleting todo items.
+It provides an interface for creating, retrieving, updating, and deleting todo items.🚀📝

 ## Prerequisites